-Modern consumer culture has introduced a lot of stupidity.
-The following 15 examples are hard to top – and yet, these are just the most extreme examples of our thoughtless daily consumption of plastic.
+Modern consumer culture is full of stupidity.
+The following 15 examples are hard to top – and yet, these are just the most extreme examples of the thoughtless daily use of plastic.

 “The most disturbing thing I’ve ever seen in a grocery store”